12207480/TYSwizzleDemo/README.md

 # TYSwizzleDemo
-method swizzling easy to use ,and test demo
+method swizzling easy to use ,C Function and NSObject Categary

 # usage